 You can download the complete supply and cut list that also includes the entire step by step process below.

-This farmhouse planter can be used year round.
+This cedar planter can be used year round.
 I love that all you need to do is update the flowers.
 Right now since my tulips are in full bloom this is a perfect springtime centerpiece for my dining room table.

 If you don’t have fresh flowers to use, you can use faux flowers and switch them out every so often to update the space.